DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.90

+-  Improved Auto Calibration UI, now it shows the amount of repair kits used, as it may be confusing to why multiple repair kits missing to some.
+(Auto Calibration automatically repairs if destroyed until it is calibrated successfully or stopped by player)

 ### 0.0.89

 -  Fixed issue with Intelligence Contracts not displaying correctly.